OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/active-directory/role-based-access-control-manage-access-rest.md

       "properties": {
         "roleName": "Virtual Machine Contributor",
         "type": "BuiltInRole",
-        "description": "Lets you manage virtual machines, but not access toothem, and not hello virtual network or storage account they\u2019re connected to.", "assignableScopes": [
+        "description": "Lets you manage virtual machines, but not access to them, and not the virtual network or storage account they\u2019re connected to.", "assignableScopes": [
           "/"
         ],